klainfo/ScottKnottESD/README.md

 - Tantithamthavorn et al. ["The impact of mislabelling on the performance and interpretation of defect prediction models."](http://chakkrit.com/assets/papers/tantithamthavorn2015icse.pdf) Proceedings of the International Conference on Software Engineering (ICSE), 2015.

-#### Ranking and identifying the top-performing classification techniques for defect prediction models
+#### (2) Ranking and identifying the top-performing feature selection, classification, and model validation techniques for defect prediction models

+- Rajbahadur et al. ["The Impact Of Using Regression Models to Build Defect Classifiers."](http://sail.cs.queensu.ca/Downloads/MSR2017_TheImpactOfUsingRegressionModelsToBuildDefectClassifiers.pdf) Proceedings of the International Conference on Mining Software Repositories (MSR), 2017.

+- Ghotra et al. ["A Large-Scale Study of the Impact of Feature Selection Techniques on Defect Classification Models"](http://sail.cs.queensu.ca/Downloads/MSR2017_ALarge-ScaleStudyOfTheImpactOfFeatureSelectionTechniquesOnDefectClassificationModels.pdf) Proceedings of the International Conference on Mining Software Repositories (MSR), 2017.

 - Tantithamthavorn et al. ["An Empirical Comparison of Model Validation Techniques for Defect Prediction Models."](http://chakkrit.com/assets/papers/tantithamthavorn2016mvt.pdf) IEEE Transactions on Software Engineering (TSE), 2017.

 - Tantithamthavorn et al. ["Automated parameter optimization of classification techniques for defect prediction models."](http://chakkrit.com/assets/papers/tantithamthavorn2016icse.pdf) Proceedings of the 38th International Conference on Software Engineering (ICSE), 2016.

 - Ghotra et al. ["Revisiting the impact of classification techniques on the performance of defect prediction models."](http://sail.cs.queensu.ca/Downloads/ICSE2015_RevisitingTheImpactOfClassificationTechniquesOnThePerformanceOfDefectPredictionModels.pdf) Proceedings of the International Conference on Software Engineering (ICSE), 2015.

+#### (3) Ranking and identifying the most frequent developer search tasks

+- Xia et al. ["What do developers search for on the web?"](http://sail.cs.queensu.ca/Downloads/EMSE2017_WhatDoDevelopersSearchForOnTheWeb.pdf) Empirical Software Engineering (2017): 1-37.

 ### Installation
 ######  Install the current release from CRAN::